This section describes preliminary steps to take before you start implementing your target.

 A download tool takes an executable file generated by the toolchain, downloads it to the hardware, and then runs it.
 You can bundle a downloaded tool with the toolchain, but sometimes you need to write it.

-Hardware boards based on ARM® Cortex®-A processors typically use an operating system, for example, Linux® or VxWorks®.
+In some case, hardware boards based on ARM® Cortex®-M processors can use an operating system.
 You need to acquire an operating system for each hardware device from a vendor.
 You also might need to create and load the operating system image onto your hardware.

 MathWorks® code generation software generates code for a Simulink model.
 To run generated code on hardware, you might need to supplement the code with other embedded software specific to your hardware, such as run-time math libraries, board support source files, and so on.